curiosag/StackOverflowStrategies/README.md

   - **GOOD** Maximize quality, attend to your posts.
 Better quality, more up-votes.
 Come back to the posters when they commented stuff like "Great answer, I'll try that first and accept later", then they forget the latter.
 Also on a second (or third) glance you may see glitches that eluded you before, and it will bring the answer to the fore again as an active posts.
 Don't overdo it, otherwise the answer becomes property of the [community wiki](https://meta.stackexchange.com/questions/11740/what-are-community-wiki-posts) and [yields no more reputation](https://meta.stackoverflow.com/a/315705/1428369).

   - **GOOD** Answer to the topic more than to the question.
 Some questions are stated poorly or are absolutely not persueable, still the topic may yield rep. E.g. there was the guy who asked, [which type of grammar Haskell has](https://stackoverflow.com/questions/59092560/what-kind-of-grammar-does-haskell-have/59092833#59092833).
-Poor formulation.
-What he meant was, by which type of parser it may be parsed.
 He wanted to build a Haskell->Java cross compiler (very hard to impossible and useless).

   One comment was *"If you have to ask this question, then you have no hope of completing that highly ambitious project"*.
 How informative and encouraging.

   Actually pinning down, what the issues were made for some interesting research and answer (+40), perhaps +10 coming from the critical commentator, I referred to him personally (@hisName), he looked at the answer, found his position corroborated (the "very ambitious" part) with his name mentioned, and of course liked that.